100Automations/true-github-contributors/readme.md

 Object.assign(Octokit.prototype, trueGitHubContributors);
 const octokit = new Octokit({ auth: process.env.token });
 ```
+Once the mixin is merged with the `Octokit` prototype, a new instance of the `Octokit` class must be instantiated (as seen in the last line of the code snippet above).
+This will allow one to start using the methods of the `Octokit` class (for usage of the `Octokit` class, please refer to `Octokit`'s [documenation](https://octokit.github.io/rest.js/v18)) as well as the methods of the `true-github-contributors` mixin.
+A short example of usage is show below in the [Usage](#usage) section.
+Examples of every API endpoint of the `true-github-contributors` mixin in different use cases are available in the [examples](https://github.com/100Automations/true-github-contributors/tree/mixin/examples) directory.

 While using an API token to construct an `Octokit` instance is not required, I highly recommend it with the use of this mixin (like I did in the above code snippet).
 Endpoints that access data like commits and comments have the potentional of fetching a large amount of data.
 Using an API token will decrease the chances of you exceeding the GitHub API rate limits.

-### Usage
+#### Usage
 The endpoints of the mixin are accessed a bit differently than how endpoints are normally accessed with `octokit/rest`.
 API endpoints are called directly on the `octokit` object, as in:
 ```javascript
 octokit.listCommitContributors(parameters) // Mixin endpoint for fetching commit contributors